ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Alternatively, the Administrator can perform the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to register.

-* The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.01 (Created) response above.
+* The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.01 (Created) response.

-* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' elements (when CoRAL is used) in the POST request above.
+* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' elements (when CoRAL is used) in the POST request.

-* If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.01 (Created) response above, if the 'as_uri' parameter was included in the response.
+* If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.01 (Created) response, if the 'as_uri' parameter was included in the response.

 * Every other information element describing the current group configuration MUST take the value that the Administrator specified in the POST request.
-If a certain parameter was not specified in the POST request, the Administrator MUST use either the value specified in the the 2.01 (Created) response above, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.
+If a certain parameter was not specified in the POST request, the Administrator MUST use either the value specified in the the 2.01 (Created) response, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.

 Note that, compared to the Group Manager, the Administrator is less likely to remain closely aligned with possible changes and updates that would require a prompt update to the registration in the Resource Directory.
 This applies especially to the address of the Group Manager, as well as the URI of the group-membership resource or of the Authorization Server associated with the Group Manager.